-- ETFs provide instant diversification across the coffee industry as a whole.
+- Instant diversification across the coffee industry.

 - Investments come at a low price, with lower risk than stocks in a single company.

-- A simple, low maintenance way to invest.
+- Simple, low-maintenance way to invest.

 - The collection is decided for you, meaning you relinquish some of your control.